starzel/plone-workshop/demo.rst

 Some of the many features of Plone
 ==================================

-- Users and Roles
 - Working with content
-- Workflow
+- Users, Roles and Workflows
--
+- Configuring Plone

 Addons